Is this for real!?

 How long does it take to clean a yard?

 Some small yards or dog runs can be cleaned in just a few minutes.
-A first-time or one-time cleanup in a yard that hasn't been cleaned for a year or more could take an hour -- Of course, you'll charge extra for those jobs.
-I, personally, could average 6 yards per hour over the course of week's work, including travel time.
-Not everyone will be that productive; but it is common for scoopers to average from 4 to 7 yards per hour.
+A first-time job or one-time cleanup in a yard that hasn't been cleaned for a long could take an hour, and of course, you'll charge a lot more for those jobs.
+A motivated professional with full routes can average 6 yards per hour over the course of week's work, including travel time!
+Certainly, not everyone will be that productive; but it is common for scoopers to average more than 4 yards per hour.

 What kind of tools do you use?

-Most professional scoopers use a "lobby dust pan," and a small rake, and plastic trash bags.
+Most professional scoopers use a "lobby dust pan," a small, lightweight rake, and plastic trash bags.
 (Forget about those scissors-type "pooper-scoopers" sold in pet shops.
 They're simply not made for this kind of work.)
 You'll learn about techniques that will enable you to find all the waste in a yard without wasting precious time.

 What do you do in the winter?

 Work!
-On rare ocassions snow may postpone a day's work, but dogs keep doing their thing all year long, and so do pooper scoopers.
+Depending on your local weather, there may be ocassions when snow may postpone some work, but dogs keep doing their thing all year long, and so do pooper scoopers.

 Could you also clean apartments and condo grounds?